fomightez/dataframe2img/README.md

 Click on a `launch binder` badge on this page to launch a session where everything needed for this process is set up and the steps in the process are demonstrated.

 [Pandas dataframe styling](https://pandas.pydata.org/pandas-docs/stable/user_guide/style.html) is a great feature for visualizing tabular data right in a notebook; however, it is annoying that it gets removed from rendering when you reopen the notebook.
-(At least every place I have seen so far.
-Always to be the case?)
+(At least every place I have seen so far for apllied cell and text coloring while `style.format` settings such as `style.format("{:.2%}"` to show floats as percents with two-decimals, seem to survive.
+Always to be the case for cell and text coloring?)
 I wanted a way to have at least the information visible when I reload.
 So an image would at least be viewable, albeit not as interactive.

 STEPS:
 Pandas dataframe --> Pandas dataframe with conditional stylized cells ---> Pandas dataframe converted to HTML --> image file --> image viewable when notebook reopened.